 There are some consistent trends in some chemical and biological oceanographic conditions at Station 27.
-Deep water nutrient inventories dropped dramatically from 2000 to 2002 and conditions have remained unchanged since then.
-There has also been a decrease in the average integrated biomass of phytoplankton since 2002 and there has been a general decrease in the abundance of large calanoid copepods (C. finmarchicus, C. glacialis, C. hyperboreus) along with euphausiids and larvaceans.
-Although the changes in nutrient inventories are statistically significant, changes in the biological variables are not.
+Deep water nutrient inventories have increased since 2003 reversing a downward trend at the start of the monitoring program.
+Nitrate inventories in the upper layer continue to show a gradual reduction consistent with the decline observed since 2000.
+The cause for the decline in shallow inventories of nitrate remains unknown, but may be linked to changes in productivity, water column structure, and influence of volume transport of the inshore branch of the Labrador Current.
+The decreasing trend in the average integrated biomass of phytoplankton since 2002 appears to have been reversed as has the general decrease in the abundance of some large calanoid copepods (C. finmarchicus, Metridia spp.) along with euphausiids.
+Although we have observed annual changes in nutrient inventories and biological variables since 2000, they are not statistically significant.
 The trends are likely indicative of changes taking place in coastal areas, from Bonavista to the southern Avalon, because the patterns do not match the trends observed further offshore.

-There are no major trends in integrated nutrient or chlorophyll inventories on the Labrador or Newfoundland shelves as well as on the Grand Banks, Although there are fluctuations from year to year, we have not been able to detect consistent trends in these variables in either region.
+Other oceanographic variables showed fluctuations from year to year, but we have not been able to detect consistent trends in these variables in either region.
 This pattern is in contrast with the general trends in the abundance of the dominant copepod species on the Labrador and Newfoundland shelves.
-Nearly all of the seven dominant species are either at or near the highest densities observed since 2000, and most trends are statistically significant.
-Although the abundance of most copepods is generally high on the northern Grand Banks, many species do not show clear long-term trends, and only approximately half are statistically significant.
-In contrast, the abundance of most of the dominant copepod species on the southern Grand Banks is near the long-term average.
+Nearly all of the seven dominant species are at above average abundance levels, and most inter-annual variations are statistically significant.
+Although the abundance of most copepods is generally high on the northern Grand Banks, many species do not show clear long-term trends.
+In contrast, the abundance of most of the dominant copepod species on the southern Grand Banks is below the long-term average.